 (image source - lcbs.knorish.com)

-The question being: What if I am a professional?
+The question is: What if I am a professional?
 Does the course benefit me as well?

-What most knowledge entrepreneurs fail to establish is a reliable customer service support.
-Though online courses pretty much are automated requiring almost zero customer service support, nonetheless, it is imperative that customer service support channels are clearly indicated on the page.
-Be it email, chat, or phone numbers, the information should be clearly visible.
-Additionally, it doesn’t hurt to clearly mention a statement of the promise of quality.
-Although it may sound cliche’, what one must remember that although online learning has become mainstream now, people still like to mitigate any doubts before finally making a purchase.
+What most knowledge entrepreneurs fail to establish is reliable customer service support.
+Though online courses pretty much are automated requiring almost zero customer service support, nonetheless, it is imperative that customer service support channels are indicated on the page.
+Be it email, chat, or phone numbers, the information should be visible.
+Additionally, it doesn’t hurt to mention a statement of the promise of quality.
+Although it may sound cliche, one must remember that although online learning has become mainstream now, people still like to mitigate any doubts before finally making a purchase.
 A promise of quality, commitment, and great customer service support go a long way in mitigating any such doubts.

 Here are a few examples of some of the awesome websites built with Knorish: